braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 Custom event properties are designed to help you increase targeting precision and make messages feel even more personalized.
 Custom event properties can be stored within Braze in both the short and long term.

-If you would like to segment on the values of event properties, you have two options:
+You can segment based on the values of event properties in two ways:

-1. **Within 30 days:** Braze support personnel can enable event property segmentation based on the frequency and recency of specific event property values within Braze Segments.
-If you'd like to leverage event properties within Segments, contact your Braze account executive or customer success manager.
-Note that this option will impact data usage.<br><br>
+1. **Within 30 days:** Braze support personnel can enable event property segmentation based on the frequency and recency of specific event property values within Braze segments.
+If you'd like to leverage event properties within segments, contact your Braze account executive or customer success manager.
+This option will impact data usage.<br><br>
 2. **Within and beyond 30 days:** To cover both short-term and long-term event property segmentation, you can use [Segment Extensions]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/).
-This feature enables you to segment based on custom events and event properties tracked within the past two years.
-Note that this option will not impact data usage.
+This feature segments users based on custom events and event properties tracked within the past two years.
+This option won't impact data usage.

 Contact your Braze customer success manager for recommendations on the best approach depending on your specific needs.

 [1]: {% image_buster /assets/img/nested_object1.png %}
 [2]: {% image_buster /assets/img/nested_object2.png %}